National Theater Project 2025 Advisor Cohort Honors History of Program

 11 diverse portraits compiled into one set of squares.

-From top left to right and then down: Claudia Alick, Tracy Cameron Francis, Leslie Ishii, Meena Malik, Vijay Matthews, Tara Moses, Linda Parris-Bailey, Steve Raider-Ginsburg, Ova Saopeng, DeLanna Studi, and Beatrice L. Thomas aka Black Benatar
+From top left to right and then down: Claudia Alick, Tracy Cameron Francis, Leslie Ishii, Meena Malik, Vijay Mathew, Tara Moses, Linda Parris-Bailey, Steve Raider-Ginsburg, Ova Saopeng, DeLanna Studi, and Beatrice L. Thomas aka Black Benatar

 Advisors represent presenters, producing theaters, festivals, and theater artists.
 Selection of NTP Advisors considers geography, gender, areas of expertise, cultural and racial equity, age, theater disciplines, and includes new and established leaders in the field.
 This year’s cohort includes: